-MQ3 alcohol sensor Arduino code | Step by step instructions
+How to use the MQ3 alcohol sensor with Arduino | Step by step instructions

 The structure of this MQ3 sensor

 These sensors are made of iron mesh on the surface and a plastic cover on the outside.
 Also, these sensors are designed so that only gaseous elements can travel inside.
 These are also known as heater-driven sensors.
 If we talk about the interior of these sensors, there are 6 legs connected to the sensing element.
 Two of these six legs are used to heat the sensing element.
 Also, these are connected via a nickel-chromium coil.
 The other 4 legs are connected to the body of the sensing element using the platinum element.
-If we talk about this sensing element, it is made of ceramic containing aluminum oxide and coated with tin dioxide on the outside.
+If we talk about this sensing element, it is made of ceramic containing aluminium oxide and coated with tin dioxide on the outside.
 Also, these tin dioxides are very sensitive to alcohol.
 The ceramic substrate here controls the heat as needed.

 Sensor activation on clean air